+The Peer Banks were used by Aon to analyze the total direct compensation for S&T's executives for 2023.
 The Compensation Committee uses the companies in the S&P 600 Bank Industry Index as of January 1 of the plan year (the "Performance Peer Group") for comparing S&T's relative performance for that year's LTIP.
-The companies in the S&P 600 Bank Industry Index as of January 1, 2022 are the Performance Peer Group for the 2022 LTIP.
+The companies in the S&P 600 Bank Industry Index as of January 1, 2023 are the Performance Peer Group for the 2023 LTIP.